alfatarsos/cservers-eaglekey/README.md

 - Options for remote storage systems such as S3, NFS, and SFTP, and real-time backup management with system-specific format and automatic encryption.

-- (NEW) Introduction of a two-tiered backup system: customizable "hot backups" in lz4/zstd/gzip, and automatically converted "cold backups" for maximum resource savings by the Provider in lzma2.
+- Introduction of a two-tiered backup system: customizable "hot backups" in lz4/zstd/gzip, and automatically converted "cold backups" for maximum resource savings by the Provider in lzma2.
 Decompression is faster than compression.

 - Launch of the "Observability" area: a one-stop shop for all inter-dedicated server and inter-VM data.